-In the years 1403 – 1406 the castle was attacked several times during the great Welsh rebellion led by Owain Glyndŵr.
+In the years 1403 – 1406, the castle was attacked several times during the great Welsh rebellion led by Owain Glyndŵr.
 It is possible that the then owner of the castle, John de la Bere, was killed in one of the raids in 1403, leaving an underage heir, Thomas.
-Although the rebellion was finally suppressed in 1410 by Henry of Monmouth (later king Henry V), the castle was ruined.
+Although the rebellion was finally suppressed in 1410 by Henry of Monmouth (later King Henry V), the castle was devastated after the fighting ended.
 The de la Bere family had moved partially to Berkshire, and because Thomas was underage, Weobley was cared for by John St John of Fonmon.
 In 1420, the local goods were divided between various members of the family.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.

 Lindsay E., The castles of Wales, London 1998.